espressif/esp-faq/docs/en/software-framework/peripherals/adc.rst

 When an ESP32 calling ``adc2_get_raw()`` between ``esp_wifi_start()`` and ``esp_wifi_stop()``, the read operation fails.
 What is the reason?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  Because ADC2 is shared with the Wi-Fi module.
-The Wi-Fi driver uses ADC2 and has higher priority.
-Therefore, the application can only use ADC2 when the Wi-Fi driver is not activated.
+  Since Wi-Fi also requires the use of ADC2, and the Wi-Fi driver has a higher priority.
+Therefore, the application can only use ADC2 when the Wi-Fi driver is closed.

 ---------------